inference-asia/visionext/README.md

         print(record.source_id, record.frame_index, event.label, round(event.confidence, 2), event.bbox.rounded())
 ```

-Run it, and every 25th frame from the camera is printed with its detections.
-Ctrl-C stops it.
+Every 25th frame is printed with its detections.
+Ctrl-C stops the script.
 The container keeps its sources until you remove them or it restarts.
-Everything the SDK offers is in [SDK](#sdk), and the fields of a record are in [`Record`](#record) and [`Event`](#event).
+The fields are listed under [`Record`](#record) and [`Event`](#event).

 ### 4. Objects and Faces at the Same Time

-The two containers are independent.
-Each has its own endpoint (8765 for objects, 8766 for faces in the compose file above) and its own list of sources, so a source you want analysed by both must be added to both.
-Reading a stream blocks, so give each container a thread:
+The containers are independent, with their own endpoints (8765 and 8766 above) and their own source lists.
+Add a source to both to analyse it with both.
+Iterating a stream blocks, so use one thread per container:

 ```python
 import threading